ntieu4328/TryHackMe/README.md

 6. Connect to lesson machine

-7. If given credentials can [RDP](https://github.com/ntieu4328/TryHackMe/blob/main/How%20to%20RDP%20Into%20Machine.md)
+7. If given credentials can [RDP](https://github.com/ntieu4328/TryHackMe/blob/main/How%20to%20RDP%20Into%20Machine.md) (for graphical interface) or [SSH](https://github.com/ntieu4328/TryHackMe/blob/main/How%20to%20SSH%20Into%20Machine.md) (for command line interface)

 <h2>Learning</h2>